marianapatcosta/my-personal-website/README.md

 # My Personal Website

-My Poersonal Webite compiles some personal projects developed to learn new technologies and improve programming skills.
+My Personal Website compiles some personal projects developed to learn new technologies and improve programming skills.
 Includes a CV resume that can be downloaded as pdf file.
 It was developed using Gatsby and Styled Components.

+The following environnement variable must be configured:
+- GATSBY_SERVICE_ID
+- GATSBY_TEMPLATE_ID
+- GATSBY_USER_ID

 ## Available Scripts